All Episodes

 He could have gotten out.

-They offered him every year an opportunity to be released, and all he would have had to have done was seriously renounced terrorism.
+They offered him every year an opportunity to be released, and all he would have had to have done was seriously renounce terrorism.

 No.

-And and that is what that is w you know why I also called, is because you know, I think Mandela was a great political figure in South Africa.
+And that is why I also called is because I think Mandela was a great political figure in South Africa.

-But this is this has been my problem with Mandela.
+But this has been my problem with Mandela.

 George, here's the thing.

-And the the the primary point with Mandela, twenty-seven years in jail, black apartheid.
+And the primary point with Mandela, 27 years in jail, black apartheid.

 And that's it.

-But fairy tales are built around leftist heroes.
+But fairy tales are built around leftist heroes, like the Kennedys.

 I mean, you can't believe the fairy tales around leftist heroes in this country, you could write books about.